fortunejs/fortune/README.md

 const store = fortune.create()

-// The `net.http` function returns a listener function which does content
+// The `fortune.net.http` helper function returns a listener function which
-// negotiation, parses headers, and maps the response to an HTTP response. const server = http.createServer(fortune.net.http(store))
+// does content negotiation, and maps the internal response to a HTTP response. const server = http.createServer(fortune.net.http(store))

 store.defineType('user', {